How to promote your open source project

 If you reached this lesson, you might be overwhelmed with all the options.
 Especially if your project has been evolved from just a fun exercise and became a hobby.
 If you create art, including in the form of digital code, people will form opinions about it.
 Some even start using the most unstable software components in production environments.

 It is good to ask users of your software how they discovered the project and where they use it.
 This way you become more aware of the impact you make with your software and may result in valuable referrals.
 As a bonus, you might even get introduced to new people.
 I recently learned that Lynis was used in a European satellite project (Galileo).
 In other words, Lynis helps to secure devices on earth and maybe already in space, who knows!

 - Try to learn about your users and their use cases

 - Ask people how they discovered the project

 - Use this moment of questioning to predict the future and ask what features they like to see

-Lesson 16: Be careful with packaging
+Be careful with packaging

 Lynis had a lot of releases, resulting in work for package and port maintainers.
-Fortunately most of the updates simply means bumping up the version and create a new release.
+Fortunately, most of the updates simply mean bumping up the version and create a new release.
 In some cases, like that of Debian and Ubuntu, a new problem raised: stable releases.
 These and a few other distributions, freeze software packages and link them to an OS release.
 That means that now a very outdated version of Lynis is in the Long-time support (LTS) release of Ubuntu.

 - Get to know the packaging options